Search

 AB 75

-Service Population - The end-users of AB 75 Project services are the uninsured indigent residents of San Francisco who receive health care services either at San Francisco General Hospital (SFGH), at any of six private hospitals currently participating in the CHIP Hospital Program, or from one of the 1,426 private emergency room and other physicians enrolled in the CHIP Physician Program.
+The end-users of AB 75 Project services are the uninsured indigent residents of San Francisco who receive health care services either at San Francisco General Hospital (SFGH), at any of six private hospitals currently participating in the CHIP Hospital Program, or from one of the over 1,000 private emergency room and other physicians enrolled in the CHIP Physician Program.

-According to 1990 U.S. Census data, 213,700 San Francisco residents were at or below 200% of the Federal poverty level.
-This group represents approximately 30% of the total population.
-Some of these individuals qualify for publicly-sponsored health insurance, such as Medicare and Medi-Cal, but many others are working poor whose employers do not offer health insurance.
+Some of those below the federal poverty line qualify for publicly-sponsored health insurance, such as Medicare and Medi-Cal, but many others are working poor whose employers do not offer health insurance.
 It is well-documented that the uninsured population disproportionately use emergency rooms for primary care.
 In addition, uninsured individuals needing obstetric and pediatric care are often unable to pay for the costs of services rendered.

 • CHIP Hospital and Physician Program